Colgate University Libraries Collection Development Policy

 -Patterns of use indicate that there is additional need for materials in an area.

 -Availability of other materials on the subject.

 -Inclusion of the title in recognized bibliographies, lists, indexes.

 -Price & availability of funds.
 If an item is held in ConnectNY or in a local library we may defer the purchase.

 Each member of the library faculty is assigned to two, three, or four academic departments.
 The librarian liaisons share responsibility with departmental faculty for the selection of library materials and most are active selectors.
 Liaisons also provide academic departments with information about new acquisitions, services, and changes in library policy.
 They help ensure that the Libraries act in response to the faculty's needs.
 They try to stay abreast of new courses, programs, and faculty interests, and any other developments likely to influence the need for library resources and services.
 Many departmental liaisons are also active in providing instruction in information literacy.

-Mike Poulin, the Head of Collection Management supervises the Acquisitions and Serials Departments and coordinates collection development activity in both Case and Cooley libraries.
-He welcomes questions about acquisition or collection development policy as well as suggestions for strengthening the collection.
+Mark Sandford is the interim supervisor of the Acquisitions and Serials Departments and coordinate collection development activity in both Case and Cooley libraries.
+We welcomes questions about acquisition or collection development policy as well as suggestions for strengthening the collection.